Favor Football Academy in the Kibera Slums

 The new football kit, red and gold — it's nothing less than wings on your back.

 And these are the first professional boots we bought for the kids.
-We got them from closeout sales — that way it's much cheaper — but we still picked branded ones and found the right size for each player — which is important with boots.
+We bought them at a clearance sale—it was much cheaper—but we still chose quality boots and found the right size for each player, which is very important for boots.

 Boots